Bound Tightening using Rolling-Horizon Decomposition for Neural Network Verification: Problem Statement

 In network verification, we typically define $f$ such that a non-negative outcome of $f(\mathbf{y}^{(L)}) \ge 0$ indicates the satisfaction of the desired property.
 Therefore, if an adversarial input $\mathbf{x} \in \mathcal{C}$ results in a negative value of $f$, this is taken as evidence that the verification instance fails to meet the required property, providing a counter-example.
 In short:

 The optimization problem is as follows:

 Specifically, if all operators within the trained neural network are piecewise-linear, then the neural network can be linearly represented within the mixed-integer linear programming (MILP) framework.
-The MILP formulation of a single ReLU unit $x = \max(0, y)$ is given by:
+If the activation function is a ReLU function, the MILP formulation of $x = \sigma(y) = ReLU(y) = \max(0,y)$ is given by:

 where $l$, $u$ are the respective lower and upper bound on $y$.
 The binary variable $z$ indicates the activation state of the ReLU.

 A ReLU neuron unit can be classified into different categories based on its input domain $[l, u]$: it is deemed ``Inactive'' if $u \leq 0$, ``Active'' if $l \geq 0$, and ``Unstabilized'' when $l < 0$ and $u > 0$.
 The neuron is called ``Stabilized'' if it meets either the Active or Inactive condition.